 Dikes have a long history.
-At the tidal marshlands, dikes have been built from the beginning of the first millennium.
+On the tidal marshlands, dikes have been built from the beginning of the first millennium.
 These were so-called summer dikes.
 Low dikes at the silted-up salt marshes.
 To protect the marshlands from the salty sea during summer, all under normal weather circumstances.
-That way making the marshes more suitable as arable land and for livestock most of the year.
-But summer dikes did not protect the tidal marshlands from the standard storm floods of autumn and winter.
+This way making the marshes more suitable as arable land and for livestock most of the season.
+Summer dikes did not protect the tidal marshlands from the standard storm floods of autumn and winter.
 For that they were, purposefully, too low.

-From the eleventh century onward, higher dikes were being built.
-This concurred with large scale, commercial peat excavation (read our blog post on this brown gold) along the southern North Sea coast.
+From around the eleventh century onward, higher dikes were being built.
+This concurred with large-scale, commercial peat excavation along the southern North Sea coast.
+Read our post The United Frisian Emirates and Black Peat on the history of this brown gold.
 Here, behind and underneath the salt marshes, existed huge peat areas.
-Besides contributing to global heating already in the High Middle Ages, namely unlocking vast amounts of carbon, commercial peat extraction resulted also in massive land-loss during great floods, all along what is now the Frisia Coast Trail.
-Sometimes even whole islands and towns disappearing in a single night.
-Read our blog post How a town drowned overnight.
+Besides contributing to global warming already in the High Middle Ages by unlocking vast amounts of carbon, commercial peat cutting also resulted in massive loss of land during great floods.
+All along what is the route of the Frisia Coast Trail.
+Sometimes even complete islands and towns disappeared in a single night, check our post How a town drowned overnight.
 To halt this massive land-eating process, summer dikes were replaced by the bulwarks of today.
 At present, these snake-like monsters rise a staggering 12 MoD (Meter above Ordnance Datum) and still rising.
 A true boa constrictor.

 Think the Low Countries were the avant-gardists of dike-building?
-No, sorry to say.
-Heavy dike building started already with the Sea Bank built at the end of the ninth century, sealing off the Fenland in England.
+Sorry to say, they were not.
+Heavy dike building started already with the Sea Bank built at the end of the ninth century, sealing off the salt-marsh area Fenland in England.

 But the dike-constructing race came with a price.
-Sealing off land from the influence of the sea means first of all that the land behind it no longer silts up.
+Sealing off land from the influence of the sea means first of all that land behind it no longer silts up.
 It even dries out and shrinks.
-Indeed, it turned into the contrary-land of Hans Brinker and the Hero of Haarlem.
-We can also name it Bathtub Country without a drain.
+Indeed, it turned into the contrary-land as described in the book abut Hans Brinker and the Hero of Haarlem.
+Just the same, we can name it bathtub country without drain.
 Furthermore, before dikes existed the waterwolf could flow out over a vast area of tidal marshlands during storm floods.
 People lived on terps, artificial settlement mounds, that were on average not much higher than 4 meters above mean sea level (MoD).
 Higher was simply not necessary.
-The sea just flowed out during storms over a huge salt-marsh area without, in general, causing too much damage because of this enormous storage capacity.
+The sea just flowed out during storms over the huge salt-marsh area without, in general, causing too much damage because of this enormous storage capacity.

 Low summer-dikes surrounding the terp on the tidal marshlands, functioned also as small barriers to quiet down the waves during storms.
 After the heavy dikes had been built, the North Sea was, and is, being pushed up with onshore winds.
-Resulting in a sea level during storm floods that is on average 1.5 meters higher than before.
-Therefore becoming much more dangerous if dikes do not hold.
-Maybe this is the reason why from around the eleventh century onward, when big-dike building began, the number of deaths along the former Frisia coast sharply increased.
-Read our blog post Half a million deaths.
+Resulting in a sea level during storm floods that is on average 1.5 meters higher than before the high dikes.
+Therefore, becoming much more dangerous if dikes do not hold.
+Maybe this is the reason why from around the eleventh century onward, when big-dike building began, the number of deaths along the southern North Sea coast sharply increased.
+Read our post Half a million deaths.
 A forgotten North Sea disaster…

 Sea is such a diva

 And now earth is confronted with rapidly rising sea levels, because of global warming.
-Within Europe the Frisia Coast Trail area happens to be one of the most vulnerable areas to be affected.
+Within Europe, the area of the Frisia Coast Trail happens to be the most vulnerable area to be affected.
 Can habitation along sea shores continue in the long run?
-Should the dikes be enforced and made even higher and fatter?
+Should the dikes be enforced and made even higher, broader and fatter?

 More and more people, even scientists, plead to stop, or at least, to nuance this arms race.
 Leaving behind the ancient reflex wer nicht will deichen, der muss weichen.
 Their plea is to restore as much as possible the dynamics of the sea.
-Give the sea, just as has been done with the rivers before, space.
-That way land can silt up again, and risks of dikes leaking and breaking will be less.
+Give the sea, just as has been done with rivers before, more space again.
+This way, land can silt up again, and risks of dikes leaking and breaking will be less.
 No more Heroes of Haarlem needed.
 Besides that, it will contribute to a spectacular more diverse natural landscape.

 Not controlling the sea, but managing it.
 Make a compromise.
 Work with the waterwolf, not fight it.
 So, when the sea level rises, the land will rise with it.
 It has been done already during the many centuries before high dikes existed.
 Why not again?

-The inhabitants of the small terp-village of Holwerd in the northeast of province Friesland in the Netherlands have quite advanced plans and the financial means for opening the dike, and to give way to the sea again.
+The inhabitants of the village of Holwerd in the northeast of province Friesland in the Netherlands have quite advanced plans and the financial means for opening the dike, and to give way to the sea again.
 It reminds us of a quote from the former Iraqi Minister of Information:

 “We are going to cut this snake in two.”Mohammed Saïd al-Sahaf (2003)

 Anyway, cutting the dike in two, creates inland tidal marshlands and a rich nature area.
 The project is named Holwerd aan Zee, ‘Holwerd at Sea’.
-Check it out.
+Do check it out.

-Nearby, at the terp-village of Blije, another grassroots (of course, Puccinellia grass) initiative exists.
+Nearby, at the village of Blije, another grassroots (of course, Puccinellia grass) initiative exists.
 Here the community is building a new terp on the other side of the dike at the salt marshes.
-This project is called Terp van de toekomst ‘terp of the future’.
+This art project is called Terp van de toekomst ‘terp of the future’.

-Similar developments have taken place at National Park ‘t Zwin in the northwest of Belgium, which happens to be the very starting point of the Frisia Coast Trail.
-In 2019, a dike has been demolished to make way for the sea there as well.
-But also the sluices of the massive Haringvliet storm-surge barrier in the Netherlands are being left slightly open since recently, to give salt water and migrating fish permanent entrance.
-And then there are the plans, being implemented as we speak, with the Enclosure Dam (Afsluitdijk) of which a fish migration river will be part of.
+Similar developments have taken place at National Park ‘t Zwin in the northwest of Belgium, which happens to be the starting point of the Frisia Coast Trail.
+In 2019, the Internationale Dijk ‘international dike’ has been cleared, to make way for the sea there as well.
+But, also the sluices of the massive Haringvliet storm-surge barrier in the Netherlands are being left slightly open since recently, to give salt water and migrating fish permanent entrance.
+And then there are the plans, being implemented as we speak, with the Afsluitdijk ‘enclosure dam’ of which a fish migration river will be part of.
 Again, to restore a more dynamic relation between salt and sweet water, between sea and land.
 Although, the dam is also reinforced and heightened too.

 Although it is all still very small scale, these initiatives might be the first signs of a new way of thinking.
 The idea that total control and a total engineer-able world is not the sole solution.
 Not even fully possible, in the long run.
 The world and nature are just too complex.
-Do not put all your eggs in one basket.
+Do not put all your eggs in one basket, is the advice.

-Focusing at the sea and its coastline, the consequences are that people should ‘accept’ the sea and its salt.
+Focusing at the sea and its coastline, consequences are that people should ‘accept’ the sea and its salt.
 With a growing and thus rising sea level, there is a greater need for additional water storage during high(er) floods.
-This can be combined with the need to halt the land behind the dikes from shrinking and let it silt up again, where possible.
+This can be combined with the need to halt the land behind the dikes from shrinking and, where possible, let it silt up again.
 This will be more reliable in terms of safety.
 Above that, it will greatly enrich nature.
-As the Frisians in region Nordfriesland in Germany say today when their Hallig-islands (see further below) are being flooded, “After each storm the island has grown”.
+As the Frisians in region Nordfriesland in Germany say today when their Hallig-islands (see further below) are being flooded: “After each storm the island has grown”.

 But people have to adapt and must learn to be more symbiotic and less parasitic in their behavior.
 Perhaps an additional side effect can be achieved too.
-Through enlarging the surface of wetlands along the coasts worldwide, more carbon will be captured and locked again, since wetlands specifically are very effective in doing this.
-That way helping to damp global warming in the meantime as well.
+When enlarging the surface of wetlands along the coasts worldwide, more carbon will be captured and locked again, since wetlands specifically are very effective in doing so.
+Helping to damp global warming in the meantime as well.
 There are many initiatives around the world to conserve and foster wetlands, including the Convention on Wetlands.

-With all this in mind, we can take an example from the grassroots along the Frisia coast, where communities slowly turn to the sea again and want to embrace it.
-Almost literally, with the huge sculpture of artist Jan Ketelaar on top of the bulwark-dike at the village of Holwerd: a naked woman and man with their arms spread open, with their feet firm in the clay of the dike, waiting for the flood to come (see featured image of this post).
+With all this in mind, we can take an example from the grassroots along the southern North Sea coast.
+Where communities slowly turn to the sea again and want to embrace it.
+Almost literally visualized with the huge sculpture of artist Jan Ketelaar on top of the bulwark-dike at the village of Holwerd: a naked woman and man with their arms spread open, with their feet firm in the clay of the dike, waiting for the flood to come (see featured image of this post).

-Let’s understand that the Hero of Haarlem is, in fact, a Dragon in Disguise.
-Let’s take those fingers -gradually- out of dikes.
-Let’s make the wetlands of the Frisia Coast flourish again!
+Let’s understand from now on that the Hero of Haarlem is, in fact, a Dragon in Disguise.
+Let’s take those fingers out of dikes.
+Let’s make the wetlands of the southern North Sea Coast, of former Frisia, flourish again!
 Or, inspired by the words of a certain former American President:

 “TEAR DOWN THIS DIKE!”

-Note: We work on a back-up plan as well, namely that the sea level rise will be mitigated by exporting the additional water to desert areas on the planet.
-Salt wetlands in Chad, Egypt and Algeria.
+Note 1 – We work on a back-up plan as well, namely that the sea level rise will be mitigated by exporting the additional water to desert areas on the planet.
+Salty wetlands in Chad, Egypt and Algeria.